PieterCooreman/Bootstrap-Template-Generator/README.md

 Download or use on https://pietercooreman.github.io/Bootstrap-Template-Generator/

-Next: Upload any generated template to any AI and ask to replace/add/remove texts and images.
+Next: Upload any generated template to any AI-chatbot and ask to replace/add/remove texts and images.

 ---